 The totalitarian SFU harassment office, egged on by our jeering Jezebel, fired Donnelly.
 In the rush to ruin him, the gender ideologues discarded a mountain of evidence against Marsden and proceeded to try and convict the young man in absentia and without due process.
 (SFU later rehired Donnelly and paid a portion of his legal costs.)

-Marsden, described rather charitably by Judge Kitchen as “extremely extroverted,” “histrionic,” and “attention-seeking,” next stalked noted Canadian criminologist Prof. Neil Boyd and then went after former
+Marsden, described rather charitably by Judge Kitchen as “extremely extroverted,” “histrionic,” and “attention-seeking,” next stalked noted Canadian criminologist Prof. Neil Boyd and then went after former Vancouver radio personality Michael Morgan, the crime for which she was convicted.

 He responded thus, and I paraphrase: “We all have baggage, forgive and forget.”
 Tell that to Donnelly, on whom Marsden took no pity.
 If anything, it was abundantly obvious, as Donnelly’s perceptive lawyer noted at the time, that Marsden relished every lurid moment of notoriety.
 With impunity comes indifference.
 Unless their indiscretions are exposed, neoconservatives just don’t care.

 Fast forward to the Dennis Miller Show.
-The audience went ape as Marsden complained (and loudly: neo-concubines have foghorns for voices), “The only action Democrats ever gave us occurred in
+The audience went ape as Marsden complained (and loudly: neo-concubines have foghorns for voices), “The only action Democrats ever gave us occurred in Clinton’s pants.”

 This is what Scott McConnell, editor of The American Conservative, meant by “a vulgarized neoconservatism” (I can think of a better adjective for its gynocentric permutation).
 No doubt, the women of the neoconnerie have been instrumental in keeping their fans tuned-out, turned-on, and hot for war.